BRL-CAD/bext/NOTES.md

 user@linux:~/bext (main) $ cd tcl
 user@linux:~/bext/tcl (main) $ git submodule add -b RELEASE https://github.com/BRL-CAD/tcl.git
 ```
-Edit the new .gitmodules entry to add the "shallow = true" and "ignore = dirty" lines, git add the updated .gitmodules file, and commit the addition of the new submodule.
+Edit the new .gitmodules entry to add the "ignore = dirty" line, git add the updated .gitmodules file, and commit the addition of the new submodule.

 # Finding the currently referenced submodule SHA1